numpy/doc/README.md

   `<!-- insert here -->` comment, and changing the `href` locations appropriately.

+- Edit the `_static/versions.json` to reflect the new version.

 - Finally, run `pip install packaging; python3 update.py` and commit all changes.